How to improve customer service

 If this idea seems silly, don’t worry.
 Just know that treating every person you work with as a customer is the fundamental concept of quality customer interactions.

 This one concept is the key to great customer service in any company.
 There are some great lists of more specific strategies, like this one and this one, but if you only employ these strategies with actual paying customers, your service will suffer.
-When you view everyone you work with as the recipient of your own personal brand of service, however, you set off a chain reaction of awesome service that will revive your whole organization.
+When you view everyone you work with as the recipient of your own personal brand of service, however, you set off a chain reaction of awesome service that will revive your whole organisation.

 Let’s say you’re Steve from accounting.
 You've been crunching numbers all morning for a report that's due today.
 You're focused.
 You're in the zone.
 Your phone rings, but you ignore it.
 They can leave a message.
 Craig walks in with a few checks for you to sign, but you'll get to those later.
 Your departmental meeting starts in five minutes, but you're almost done with this report and you don’t want to lose your momentum with all of these interruptions.